You stop hearing the story late and start moving while the window is still calm.

 “I bought the €7 First Look on a Saturday afternoon.
 By Monday, three of the orgs in the deep-dive were on my watchlist; one of them was on my second meeting two weeks later.”

 “We dropped Tracxn at €4.2k/month.
-The dashboard at €9.97/mo replaced one analyst-hour per week of manual GitHub digging.
+The dashboard at €9.97/mo replaced one analyst-hour per week of manual digging — and nobody on the team had to read code to use it.
 The math wrote itself.”

 “First time in two years I was first in a round, not third.
-The founder said I was the only one who quoted the actual repo, not the AngelList one-liner.”
+The founder said I was the only one who knew what their team had actually shipped, not the AngelList one-liner.”

 Quotes are paraphrased from buyer emails for anonymity.
 Verbatim permission-granted versions live on /wins.